-There is a counsellor on the ward who you can talk to; it can be good to talk to someone who is not directly involved in the care of your baby.
+There is a counsellor at the ward whom you can talk to if you feel you need support.
+It can be good to talk to someone who is not directly involved in the care of your baby.
 The counsellor can also help you with information about parental benefits, sick leave and answer any questions you may have.
 Sometimes older siblings and other relatives may benefit from talking to the counsellor.

-The hospital chapel can also help you get in touch with representatives of other congregations and religions.
+The hospital chapel can also help you get in touch with representatives of other congregations and beliefs.

 Near the main entrance on Eugeniavägen 3, there is a silent room for quiet contemplation (D3: 58), which is open 24 hours a day.